eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/ARF.md

 at national level.
 Authentic Sources may also issue (Q)EAA-s themselves if they meet the requirements of the eIDAS Regulation.
-It is up to the Member States to define terms and conditions for the provisioning of these services, but according to with the minimum technical specifications, standards, and procedures applicable to the verification procedures for qualified electronic attestations of attributes.
+It is up to the Member States to define terms and conditions for the provisioning of these services, but according to the minimum technical specifications, standards, and procedures applicable to the verification procedures for qualified electronic attestations of attributes.